-Our business employs people who are our greatest asset.
-These employees routinely work near energized wires, intense heat, nuclear fuel, heavy equipment, moving vehicles, pressurized pipes and under other conditions that require exceptional safety attitudes and measures.
-Our business is built on values and safety is a core value throughout our company.
-Though it is vitally important to provide electricity to our customers, there is no occupation worth risking the safety of an individual employee.
+Southern Company system employees routinely work near energized wires, intense heat, nuclear fuel, heavy equipment, moving vehicles, pressurized pipes and under other conditions that require exceptional safety measures and awareness.
+Understandably, safety is a core value throughout our company.

-Safety briefings are the first order of business at all employee meetings.
-For employees whose jobs carry a higher risk of injury, that's how they start each job.
-No matter the job function or the level of risk a job carries, every Southern Company employee is reminded often that working safely is a requirement.
+Safety briefings are the first order of business at employee meetings.
+Employees who routinely work in high-risk environments start each job that way.
+No matter the job function or the level of risk involved, every Southern Company system employee is reminded often that working safely is a requirement.
 Here are some key philosophies for our company.

 - Before each job, we identify hazards and determine how to avoid them.
 We go over safety details with all employees who will perform the work.